DIY Valentines For the Last-Minute Parent

 Those little themed character boxes of Valentine’s Day cards don’t cost much — They’re like $6 and you have the whole class covered, right?
 Well, unless you also buy a bag of snacks or tattoos to stick on them.
 But let’s be honest, we hate buying them.
-The valentine comments are either bordering inappropriate or your kiddo’s fave character is completely picked over so the only box left is the smashed up, partially open one you’re not too sure about.
-If you’re like me, chances are you either prepare for Valentine’s Day way way in advance or completely forget and are scrambling to put something together for the kiddo at the last minute.
+The valentine’s Day comments are either bordering inappropriate or your kiddo’s fave character is completely picked over so the only box left is the smashed-up, partially open one you’re not too sure about.
+If you’re like me, chances are you either prepare for Valentine’s Day way in advance or completely forget and are scrambling to put something together for school valentines at the last minute.
 Either way, store valentines won’t cut it.
 But we’ve got you covered!
 Some super awesome bloggers are sharing their adorable —But simple! — DIY Valentines (with printables) that you can either do way ahead of time or 10 minutes before school drop off.
 Bonus?
 The kids will LOVE spending time with you making these, so you get your bonding and artsy time in, too.
-Man you’re awesome!
+Man, you’re awesome!

 Snack Bag Valentine